Run, Chris, Run: Plot

+Realizing that they were too harsh on Chris, Brian and Stewie attend the homecoming dance to support him as Principal Shepherd introduces him as the prom king.
+However, when Shepard introduces the Homecoming Queen, which turns out to be a memorial to a girl who died in a car accident, it dawns on Chris that they merely elected him out of pity because they thought he was mentally challenged just like his father.
+He angrily lashes out as his classmates for voting for him without even knowing him just to make themselves feel better, and points out that the girl was on PCP the night of her death.
+Outside the school, Chris reconciles with Stewie and Brian, having learned that he does not need pity, just support from his family and friends.

-After Peter, Joe, and Quagmire unsuccessfully attempt a third method to get Cleveland back, they address the idea that Cleveland may be hanging out with Jerome because they're both black people.
+Meanwhile, at the Drunken Clam, while Cleveland goes to the bathroom, Peter, Joe, and Quagmire head out, leaving Cleveland to pay the bill for the boys.
+Cleveland complains to Jerome, and they bond over more drinks.
+Later, Cleveland ditches his friends to hang out with Jerome, surprising them.
+Wanting to get Cleveland back, they decide to try and win him back through antics such as dancing foolishly on his lawn.
+After these attempts fail, they address the idea that Cleveland may be hanging out with Jerome because they are both black people.
 They head to the Brown house dressed like famous black people to win Cleveland back, but he reveals that he is still angry about the unsettled bar tab he was stuck with and feels Jerome is a better friend.
-That night, Cleveland tells Jerome of the guys' theory and learns that there's some truth behind it, as Jerome personally considers Cleveland boring but feels a connection to him because of their shared race nonetheless.
+That night, Cleveland tells Jerome of the guys' theory and learns that there is some truth behind it, as Jerome personally considers Cleveland boring but feels a connection to him because of their shared race nonetheless.
+Cleveland reconciles with his friends at the Griffins' house, and then plays Double Dribble with Peter.

-Brian and Stewie attend the homecoming dance after Stewie realizes that they were a little too harsh on him and should support him anyway.
-Principal Shepherd introduces Chris as the prom king.
-However, when Chris steps up to give another bizarre speech, his classmates give sympathetic comments.
-When Principal Shepard introduces the Homecoming Queen, which turns out to be a memorial to a girl who died in a car accident, it dawns on him that they merely elected him because they thought he was mentally challenged just like his father and wanted him to feel good about himself.
-Outside the school, Chris reconciles with Stewie and Brian, having learned from the experience that he doesn't need pity, just support from his family and friends.

-After reuniting and patching things up with his friends at the Griffins' house, Cleveland plays Double Dribble with Peter, where Peter takes advantage of a glitch.
-Peter starts to win, but hits a wrong button at the last minute before the episode ends.